Net-Zero Materials Transition: Denim

 The first step toward sustainable denim begins with cotton, the raw material primarily used to make denim.
 Organic cotton is cultivated without synthetic fertilisers, pesticides, or genetically modified organisms (GMOs).
 This reduces the environmental footprint of denim production and supports healthier ecosystems.

-However, like organic cotton used in other textiles, its higher cost and lower yield can be problematic.
+Like organic cotton used in other textiles, its higher cost and lower yield can be problematic.
 Organic cotton makes up only a small fraction of the global cotton supply, approximately 1% is unable to meet the huge global demand for denim.
 To meet this growing demand, we need to explore not only organic cotton but other sustainable alternatives.

 Regenerative Agriculture and Sustainable Cotton Sourcing